by Tom Murphy

 #2 Look Into Other Mortgage Finance Reform

 Engaging in reform of Fannie Mae and Freddie Mac has always been controversial for many decades.
 But there is no consensus on what types of government agencies should replace them.
 Many housing experts say that Trump should take a very strong look at how to get more private capital back into the mortgage markets.
 They say that there need to be strong alternatives to Fannie Mae and Freddie Mac.
+We anticipate that FHA-programs will remain aggressive with credit and accessibility.
+Many bankers have rolled out no doc mortgage loans for people that meet the lending standards

 #3 Make Affordability Connected to Mobility